whscienceteacher/whscienceteacher.github.io/README.md

 [Gel and Restriction Enzymes](./gelre/) - **Biology** - An old request of my wife's - Two simulations.
 The first is using restriction enzymes without sticky ends.
 The second is moving DNA segments a la gel electrophoresis.
 Keeps track of how many you have done.

 [Ants](./ants) - **Physics** - Two ants run across the screen.
 Students use a ruler and stopwatch (included digitally) to find velocity and acceleration.
 It's like a physics problem but with a real moving object so all the quantities have meaning.
 There are many calculations that can be done of varying difficulty.

+[Measuring g on Moons of Jupiter](./gonmoons/) - **Physics** - Students are given animations of a ball bouncing on four moons of jupiter.
+They use a digital ruler and stopwatch to measure realistic values of g on each of the moons.
+I used it as a quiz where students were randomly assigned one of them and had to measure from the bottom to the top of the bounce and then calculate.

 [Motion Yes No](./motionyn) - **Physics** - One of the hardest things for phsyics students is keeping a clear distinction between velocity and acceleration.
 This app helps by putting a moving object in front of them and asking, 'is there velocity?", "is there acceleration?", "is the velocity changing?", etc. This is very frustrating for the students, but I find it to be very helpful.
 I have many versions of this asking about different quantities and including the direction.
 There is even a test version if people find it helpful.
 Keeps track of number in a row.